eileengarcia620/active-directory-homelab/README.md

 🚧 **In Progress**

-Current stage: Configuring and promoting the Windows Server 2019 system as the first Domain Controller for the `eileenlab.test` domain.
+Current stage: The Windows Server 2019 system has been successfully promoted as the first Domain Controller for the `eileenlab.test` domain.
+Next, I will configure Organizational Units, users, and security groups.

 ## Lab Environment